KatherineCaley/query_cBioPortal/README.md

 ### Downloading mutation and CNV matrices from the bioportal

+Running the `get_mut_matrix.ipynb` script will download the mutation matrix for the cancers of interest (provided in the `cancers.txt` file).
+The mutation matrix will be saved as a csv file in the queried_data folder, sample_ids are the row labels, and gene names are the column labels.
+The value in the matrix are binary, 0 if no mutation, 1 if the gene is mutated in the sample.

+Running the `get_cnv_matrix.ipynb` script will download the discrete copy number alteration matrix for the cancers of interest (provided in the `cancers.txt` file).
+The mutation matrix will be saved as a csv file in the queried_data folder, sample_ids are the row labels, and gene names are the column labels.
+The values in the matrix are the alteration.

+`cancers.txt` is a file containing the list of cancer types of interest.
+The cancer names should be in the first column of the file.
+The file should be newline-delimited.

 `genes.txt` is a file containing the list of gene of interest.
 The gene names should be in the first column of the file.
 The file should be newline-delimited.

  - If the `gene_list` variable is not set to `True`, the script will download the mutation and CNV matrices for all genes in the bioportal.

-`cancers.txt` is a file containing the list of cancer types of interest.
-The cancer names should be in the first column of the file.
-The file should be newline-delimited.

-`get_mut_matrix.ipynb` will download the mutation matrix for the genes and cancers of interest.
-The mutation matrix will be saved as a csv file in the queried_data folder.

-`get_cnv_matrix.ipynb` will download the CNV matrix for the genes and cancers of interest.
-The CNV matrix will be saved as a csv file in the queried_data folder.

 ### Matching the queried data with the metadata for the slides